12 Ways to Use Student Devices in Instruction

 A mobile device-enabled game, Monster Quiz engages students through competition and teamwork.
 Using mobile devices, students can help their team grow lovable monster characters by correctly answering teacher prepared questions.

-You can see some of these features in action in our Game-Based Learning Video.
+You can see some of these features in action in the video below:

 According to the TTL Research study, 67% of students had positive success when assessment software was used daily in their lessons.
 Success was measured based on performance on standardized tests, social and emotional skills development, visible learning practice, and collaboration.